How to Convert Google Slides to PowerPoint Presentations on Export

 While your folders are open, you can work with the file in the folders.
 For example, move the file from your Download folder to another folder, rename it, or open it.

-Working with Converted Files in Firefox
+Working With Converted Files in Firefox

 Mozilla Firefox also presents slightly different screens during the conversion process.